clankgeek/nodemcu-32s/README.md

 # nodemcu-32s
-some example with ESP32 Node MCU 32S
+some sample with Arduino ESP32 Node MCU 32S